n0IQ/InstaPin-Backend/readme.md

 ### Back End

-This repository is for the back-end.
+This repository is for the backend.

 ## Design:

 ### Database:

 2 Models:

 - Users: Stores all users registered on the platform.
-Information for each user include the user first and last name, username, email, password, IDs of the pins created by the user and IDs of the pins saved by the user.
+Information for each user includes the user's first and last name, username, email, password, IDs of the pins created by the user, and IDs of the pins saved by the user.
 - Pins: Stores all pins uploaded to the platform.
-Information for each pin include the image url, userId of the user that uploaded, userId of the users that have saved this pin, a title, a description, and an optional url.
+Information for each pin includes the image URL, userId of the user that uploaded, the userId of the users that have saved this pin, a title, a description, and an optional URL.

 ### Server-Side:

 - Express server with a graphql enpoint:
   - Mutations and queries are handled.
   - Mongoose ODM is used for database requests.